“I applied for a job and haven’t heard back. Now what?”

 Two-Column Cover Letter

-If you don’t meet at least 50% of the job’s selection criteria, don’t put any more effort into going after this job.
-Invest your time in pursuing jobs that are better matched to your knowledge, skills, and abilities.
+However, if you don’t meet at least 50% of the job’s selection criteria, don’t put any more effort into going after this job.
+Instead, invest your job search time in pursuing opportunities that better match your knowledge, skills, and abilities.

 Were You Compliant?

-If you meet the selection criteria, be sure you applied as specified in the directions.
+Next, if you meet at least half the selection criteria, be sure you applied as specified in the directions.

-Done with that one to two-hour process?
-OK, that was a lot of work to correspond with a freaking computer, wasn’t it?
-151 of 152 people who try to get a job through an ATS also say, “I applied for a job and haven’t heard back.”
+Are you done with that one to two-hour process?
+OK, that was quite a bit of work to correspond with a freaking computer.
+If it makes you feel any better, 151 of 152 people who try to get a job through an ATS also say, “I applied for a job and haven’t heard back.”

 Thus, it’s a good idea to ask yourself why you are corresponding with a computer instead of a person.